 In addition to taking your medical history and doing a physical exam, your doctor will ask you: What kind of symptoms you are experiencingWhere you have been living or traveling toWhether you have been exposed to mosquitoes

 A blood test is commonly used to confirm the diagnosis of a mosquito-borne virus.
-Depending on the symptoms that you have, your doctor may order other tests, such as: MRI scan—a test that uses magnetic waves to make pictures of structures inside the head
+Depending on the symptoms that you have, your doctor may order other tests, such as: MRI scanCT scanCerebrospinal fluid tests to evaluate the fluid that surrounds the brain and spinal cord

 The best way to reduce your chances of getting mosquito-borne viral encephalitis is to avoid being bitten by mosquitoes.
 Steps that can help include: Limiting outside activities where mosquitoes are presentWearing long sleeve shirts and long pants at dusk and dawn, when mosquitoes are most activeUsing bug repellent that contains DEETEmptying sources of standing water around the home, such as bird baths and gutters, where mosquitoes may breedUse proper mosquito netting at night.
 Look for netting treated with insecticide.Repairing screens on your windows and doors to prevent mosquitoes from getting into your house